cfdp/cfdp.dk/wp-content/plugins/comment-moderation-e-mail-to-post-author/readme.txt

 3. Switch back to your normal browser window, verify that comment went into the moderation queue, verify that you as site administrator did not receive any moderation e-mail and then ask the post author if he/she did receive the moderation notification correctly :)

 = I get no messages =
 This plugin does not send any messages.
 It only changes the addressee of the comment moderation queue notifications that are sent by WordPress.

 If nobody get any of these notifications, disable the plugin and test again.
 You will probably still not get any notifications and the problem lies with WordPress not being able to send emails via PHP.
 There are other plugins or tutorials about server configuration that can help you with that...

-= Does this plugin work on WPMU / WP3+ Multi Site mode? =
-Yep, it was made for Multisite :)
+= Does this plugin work on WPMU / Multisite mode? = Yep, it was made for Multisite :)

 You can install it in /plugins/ and activate it *site-by-site* or *network wide*.
-Or you can upload it to /mu-plugins/ for automatic (Must-use) inclusion.
+Or you can upload it to /mu-plugins/ for automatic (must-use) inclusion.

 == Upgrade Notice ==

-= 0.4 =
+= 0.5 =
-WP 3.7+ compatibility
+WP 4.8+ compatibility

 == Changelog ==

+= 0.5 =
+WP 4.8+ compatibility

 = 0.4 =
 New concept: filter comment_moderation_recipients available since WP 3.7